 But aside from the PSAT, there’s not much to distinguish fall of junior year from the start of any other school year.
 That will change in the second half of the year.

-In the spring, everything comes to a head: you have limited time to finalize SAT/ACT scores; you’ll need to finalize your college list and research policies at those schools so that you know about any unique requirements (like SAT Subject Test scores); you’ll probably have a slew of AP exams to prepare for; if you haven’t already visited college campuses, you’ll want to do that during spring break and summer vacation; and don’t forget about searching and applying for scholarships.
+In the spring, everything comes to a head: you have limited time to finalize SAT/ACT scores; you’ll need to finalize your college list and research policies at those schools so that you know about any unique requirements; you’ll probably have a slew of AP exams to prepare for; if you haven’t already visited college campuses, you’ll want to do that during spring break and summer vacation; and don’t forget about searching and applying for scholarships.

 It’s a lot.
 We’ve got you covered, though.
 Check out Junior Year Survival Guide for tips on navigating this busy semester.